Durham, England: Railway

+A second station, Durham Elvet, also served the city.
+It opened in 1893, closing to passenger services in 1931 and to goods trains in 1954.

 Road

 By road, the A1(M), the modern incarnation of the ancient Great North Road, passes just to the east of the city.
-The road's previous incarnation (now numbered A167) passes just to the west.
+The road's previous incarnation, now numbered A167, passes just to the west.

-Durham Market Place and its peninsula form the UK's first (albeit small) congestion charging area, which was introduced in 2002.
+Durham market place and its peninsula form the UK's first (albeit small) congestion charging area, which was introduced in 2002.

+Buses

+The city is served by Arriva North East and Go North East's local bus services, with routes running in and around the North East England region including to Bishop Auckland, Darlington and Sunderland.